Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="hierarchical-extensions">Hierarchical extensions</h3>

-As mentioned in the [Hierarchical relationships](#hierarchical-relationships-glossary) section of the [Glossary](#glossary), there are hierarchical and non-hierarchical relationships.
+There are [hierarchical](#hierarchical-relationships-glossary) and [non-hierarchical](#non-hierarchical-relationships-glossary) relationships.

-An expansion query predefined in the visual configuration allows you to show the neighborhood of a node in which the node is in either a hierarchical or non-hierarchical relationship with its neighbors.
+An expansion query predefined in the visual configuration allows you to show the neighborhood of the node in which that node is in either a [hierarchical](#hierarchical-relationships-glossary) or [non-hierarchical](#non-hierarchical-relationships-glossary) relationship with its neighbors.

 The hierarchical and non-hierarchical expansions are listed below:

-Hierarchical expansions:
+-Hierarchical expansions:
   - "Nadřazená pracoviště"
   - "Podřazená pracoviště"

-Non-hierarchical expansions:
+- Non-hierarchical expansions:
   - "Témata pracoviště"
   - "Sdílená témata pracoviště"

 See the Figure 9 for an example.